HL7/davinci-pct/input/pagecontent/formal_specification.md

 * Clients and Servers supporting this implementation guide SHOULD comply with the Security and Privacy page in the [Da Vinci HRex IG](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).
 * Clients and Servers supporting this implementation guide SHOULD comply with some value sets that are referenced in this IG that are also used by the [CARIN for Blue Button® IG](https://build.fhir.org/ig/HL7/carin-bb/artifacts.html#terminology-value-sets).

->Note: At this time the use of the CARIN for Blue Button® IG value sets are under discussion.
-It is possible and probable similar or equivalent value sets will be used instead and they will be hosted by another steward / author.
+>Note: At this time the use of the CARIN for Blue Button® IG value sets are under review.
+It is possible and probable similar or equivalent value sets will be used instead.

 ### Detailed Requirements

 #### Summary
 NOTE FHIR uses a pair of resources called Claim and EOB for multiple purposes - they are used for actual claim submission, but they are also used for managing prior authorizations and pre-determinations.
 These are distinguished by the Claim.use code.
 All references to Claim and EOB in this implementation guide are using it for the Advanced Explanation of Benefits (AEOB) purpose.

-The primary interaction supported by this implementation guide is submitting a AEOB request and receiving back a response.
+The primary interaction supported by this implementation guide is submitting an AEOB request and receiving back a response.
 To perform this, a [PCTBundle](StructureDefinition-davinci-pct-request-bundle.html) resource is constructed by the client (e.g., EHR) system.
 That Bundle will contain a [GFE](StructureDefinition-davinci-pct-gfe.html) resource (which FHIR uses to submit AEOB requests).

 TODO - PCT Bundle Content graphic